-Generally, it boils down to those individuals not reading about points expiry policies, and also not actually being active in that particular program for an extended period of time, which shows a general lack of interest and loyalty.
+Generally, it boils down to those individuals not reading about point expiry policies, and also not actually being active in that particular program for an extended period of time, which shows a general lack of interest and loyalty.

-While the expiry policy for points is quite lenient in Australia, it can be much stricter abroad with programs such as Singapore Airlines KrisFlyer and Emirates Skywards, where a hard expiry of three years might apply regardless of activity.
+While the expiry policy for points is quite lenient in Australia, it can be much stricter abroad, with programs such as Singapore Airlines KrisFlyer and Emirates Skywards, where a hard expiry of three years might apply regardless of activity.

 Frequent flyer program expiry policies